Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • Angiography.

-1. patient over 50 years of age;
+1. patient over 50 years old;

-2. the presence of a headache;
+2. presence of headache;

 3. pathology of the temporal artery;